duangle/scopes/doc/dataformat.rst

 indentation.
 For braces, ``()``, ``[]`` and ``{}`` are accepted.

 Lists can be empty or contain a virtually unlimited number of elements, only separated by whitespace.
-They typically describe expressions in Bangra.
+They typically describe expressions in Scopes.

 Here are some examples for valid lists::